tomobones/python_automation/README.md

 # Python Automation

-small and useful automation programs in Python
+Small and useful automation programs in Python